wilderMann/gluehwuermchen_OSH/README.md

 #### Ordering the PCB

-You can order the PCB at different companys.
-A cheap and european manufacturer is AISLER](https://aisler.net/).
+You can order the PCB with different companys.
+A cheap and european manufacturer is [AISLER](https://aisler.net/).
 There you can upload **gluehwurmchen.kicad_pcb** and order it.